Casehero

 Process

-The Nominating and Corporate Governance Committee of the Board are authorized by its charter to continue reviewing corporate governance practices of the organization and create approvals to the Board to warranty its leadership.
-The Nominating and Corporate Governance Committee report its verdicts and adoptions to the Board for action.
+The Nominating and Corporate Governance Committee of the Board is authorized by its charter to continue reviewing the corporate governance practices of the organization and create approvals for the Board to warranty its leadership.

 Practices

-• Board independence: most of the board members comprise of autonomous directors.
+- Board independence: Most of the board members comprise autonomous directors.
 Such directors should satisfy the impartiality and other necessities of NYSE as well as pertinent rules and regulations.

-• Committee Independence: the nominating and corporate governance committee, the human resource committee, and the audit and finance committee should consist of autonomous directors.
+- Committee Independence: The nominating and corporate governance committee, the human resource committee, and the audit and finance committee should consist of autonomous directors.
 All directors should satisfy the impartiality and other necessities of the NYSE and pertinent rules and regulations.

 III.
 EXTERNAL ENVIRONMENT